Well it’s Friday the 13th – A day despised by some, but celebrated by others.

-Here we go!
+Here we go…

-What made you decide you wanted to be a writer?
+What made you decide to become a writer?

 You’re a published author now.
 How hard was it to get where you are?

-Tell us about your Dying Days series.
+Tell us about your Days with the Undead series.

 When you’re not writing, what are you generally doing?